metalcarratt/ministry/ls/Numbers/msg21.md

 >  thought concerning God's interest on earth and in the universe.
 >
 > Surely we are God's children, and God is for us.
 But for whom are we?
 Some
-> Christians give no thought to God's interest, God's gain, of God's suffering.
+> Christians give no thought to God's interest, God's gain, or God's suffering.
 > They think and speak only about themselves and their security.
 Among worldly
 > people today, security is a big idol.
 Everything they do is for their security.
 > For their security they study diligently and work hard.
 Some even fear God and